New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: BSM Physics Results in Current Experiments

 \subsection{JSNS$^2$}

 J-PARC Sterile Neutrino Search at J-PARC Spallation Neutron Source (JSNS$^2$) is searching for sterile neutrinos as a direct test of the LSND anomaly, employing a gadolinium-doped LS detector at the J-PARC Materials and Life Science Facility in Japan.
 The detector performance was validated during the commissioning run~\cite{JSNS2:2021aee}, followed by a series of physics runs from 2021 to 2024.
-Initial comparisons between the observed data and the anticipated outcomes for one of the four sidebands have demonstrated a strong correlation, with additional sideband data set to be released shortly.
+Initial comparisons between the observed data and the anticipated outcomes for one of the four sidebands, which differ from the signal region in either prompt or delayed energy ranges, have demonstrated a strong correlation, with additional sideband data to be released shortly.
+The initial results of a direct test, based on the data collected in 2022, were first achieved in 2026, consistent with the expected background~\cite{JSNS2:2026muy}.
 Meanwhile, the accidental single-event rates of inverse beta decay, including both prompt and delayed signals, have been evaluated~\cite{JSNS2:2023hxl} through a specialized calibration run that leverages beam timing within a 125-microsecond time window.
-Current efforts are focused on calibrating the detector with a Cf-252 radioactive source, improving pulse shape discrimination to effectively mitigate fast neutron backgrounds, and deepening the understanding of the neutrino beam via CNgs.
+Current efforts are focused on calibrating the detector with a Cf-252 radioactive source, improving pulse shape discrimination to effectively mitigate fast neutron backgrounds, and deepening the understanding of the neutrino beam via \ce{^{12}C(\nu_e, e^-) ^{12}N_{g.s.}} reaction.